We don't socialize very much as a family anymore because of it. Who needs that?

 Do people really think that identifying as a transgender is a choice?

 The choice is really between hiding the fact, or coming out and dealing with it.
-They are what they are.
+They are who they are.
 I see no reason for fear.

 They deserve their civil rights, just as all other Americans do.